Meet Arpinder Singh, Partner with EY, whose bold move of returning to India paid off in the burgeoning forensic accounting field

 On the personal front, I wanted to take care of my parents and wished to be close to them after spending several years studying and working in the US.

-Professionally, it couldn’t have been a better time to make the move, as India’s economy was growing rapidly and there were great opportunities in the market for professionals like me.
+Professionally, there couldn’t have been a better time to make the move, as India’s economy was growing rapidly and there were great opportunities in the market for professionals like me.

 Taking up a role in forensic auditing in its nascent stage